Make great trades. Avoid bad ones.

 Comparison is the thief of joy.
 Don't compare your Chapter 2

 progress to someone else's Chapter 20.
+Just try to get a little bit

 Where is the next explosive trade level?